 The gigantic 5 acre pool complex spread over the The Venetian and The Palazzo offers 11 different pools to choose from.
 The Venetian pool deck is newly renovated with wonderfully playful elements to help enjoy the sun and the water, like a splash pad, in pool ledge loungers, and daybeds in the center of the pools.
 The Venetian pool complex alone has 4 pools, and 3 of them are infinity pools.
 The beautiful décor and design of everything will inspire you to capture shots of your Las Vegas pool experience.

-Opening Spring of 2020 is The Aquatic Club, a dayclub with a delightfully retro take on things.
+The Aquatic Club is a dayclub with a delightfully retro take on things.
 Harking back to the days of swim, lawn and racquet clubs, this social club pool experience offers a very different take from the EDM pool parties.
 Haute Living says “The Aquatic Club offers up sophistication and style with a twist.”
 Travel Weekly raves, “Day life grows up at The Palazzo’s new Aquatic Club”.

 The pool complex at The Cosmopolitan Las Vegas is comprised of 3 pools, with very 3 distinct experiences all of their own.
 The Cosmopolitan’s hip and trendy style overflows into the design and feeling of their pools.
 Here you’ll find an adults-only, ultra-stylish Las Vegas pool experience.